 Of course, no matter the restrictions on your Bluetooth headphones themselves, there are still rules regulating the devices they’re paired with.
 If you use your smartphone for gaming and music, make sure it’s in airplane mode once you roll back from the gate.
 You might also have to specifically re-enable Bluetooth connectivity after airplane mode is turned on.
 If your portable listening device of choice is a tablet or laptop, you’ll probably need to stow it in the seatback pocket during takeoff and landing.

 Another thing to keep in mind is that you might not be able to charge your headphones during your flight, as many planes still don’t have USB or any form of power at the seat.
-Just in case, it’s a safe bet to make sure your wireless headphones support wired connectivity by way of Everplay-X, found on Phiaton’s BT 390 on-ear foldable headphones and BT 460 on-ear wireless headphones, as well as the BT 100 NC and BT 220 NC wireless earphones.
+Just in case, it’s a safe bet to make sure your wireless headphones support wired connectivity by way of Everplay-X, found on Phiaton’s BT 390 on-ear foldable headphones and 900 Legacy over-the-ears active noise cancelling headphones, as well as the BT 100 NC and BT 220 NC wireless earphones.
 That way you’re good to go no matter what pesky rules might pop up.

 While it’s nice to know the rules ahead of time so you can plan, your flight attendants always have the leeway to suspend those rules at their discretion.
 If you’re asked to remove your wired or wireless headphones during the flight, please do so.
 Chances are good that it’s for your safety.